my Amazon reviews, mostly about books, movies and music

 What is it in America's air and water that we Jews found so refreshing?

 Little League Confidential, by Bill Geist (1999).
 A nourishing snack, enjoyed in an afternoon, you'll chuckle all the way until the chapter near the end, on the championship game, when you'll howl with laughter.

 This is a great book for everyone who's ever played organized baseball as a child, or is the parent of one who does or did.

 A Disease in the Public Mind: A New Understanding of Why We Fought the Civil War, by Thomas Fleming (2013).

 The author's aim is to answer why America had to go to war to eliminate slavery.
 Other nations - England, Brazil, Cuba - stopped slavery without war.
 Why not us?

 Also needing to be understood is why our war was so ferocious.
 A far greater percentage of Americans died in the Civil War than in all our other wars.
 What accounted for this ferocity?

-I think of divisive issues in my lifetime - civil rights, the Vietnam War, the impeachments of Presidents Nixon and Clinton, abortion, immigration - but none came close to causing states to threaten secession (ignoring the recent Texas silliness), or to inspire members of the same family to wear different uniforms and raise arms against each other.
+I think of divisive issues in my lifetime - civil rights, the Vietnam War, the impeachments of Presidents Nixon, Clinton and Trump, abortion, immigration - but none came close to causing states to threaten secession (ignoring occasional overwrought Texans), or to inspire members of the same family to wear different uniforms and raise arms against each other.